 Pregnancy stresses your heart and circulatory system.
-During pregnancy, your blood volume increases by 30 to 50 percent to nourish your growing baby.
-The amount of blood your heart pumps each minute also increases by 30 to 50 percent.
-Your heart rate increases as well.
-These changes cause your heart to work harder.
+During pregnancy, your blood volume increases by 30 to 50 percent to nourish your growing baby, your heart pumps more blood each minute and your heart rate increases.

 Labor and delivery add to your heart's workload, too.
-During labor — particularly when you push — you'll experience abrupt changes in blood flow and pressure.
+During labor — particularly when you push — you'll have abrupt changes in blood flow and pressure.
 It takes several weeks after delivery for the stresses on the heart to return to the levels they were before you became pregnant.

 What are the risks?

-The risks depend on the nature and severity of the underlying heart condition.
+The risks depend on the nature and severity of your heart condition.
 For example:

 Heart valve issues.
-If you have an artificial heart valve or your heart or valves are scarred or malformed, you might face an increased risk of complications during pregnancy.
-If your valves aren't working properly, you might have trouble tolerating the increased blood flow.
+Having an artificial heart valve or scarring or malformation of your heart or valves can increase your risk of complications during pregnancy.
+If your valves aren't working properly, you might have trouble tolerating the increased blood flow that occurs during pregnancy.

-In addition, artificial or abnormal valves carry an increased risk of endocarditis — a potentially life-threatening infection of the lining of the heart and heart valves.
-Mechanical artificial heart valves also pose serious risks during pregnancy due to the need to adjust use of blood thinners and the potential for life-threatening clotting (thrombosis) of heart valves.
+In addition, artificial or abnormal valves carry an increased risk of a potentially life-threatening infection of the lining of the heart (endocarditis) and heart valves.
+Mechanical artificial heart valves also pose serious risks during pregnancy due to the need to adjust use of blood thinners, the potential for life-threatening clotting (thrombosis) of heart valves.
 Taking blood thinners can also put your developing baby at risk.

 - Congestive heart failure.
-As blood volume increases, congestive heart failure can get worse.
+As blood volume increases, congestive heart failure can worsen.

-- Congenital heart defect.
-If you were born with a heart problem, your baby has a greater risk of developing some type of heart defect, too.
+- Congenital heart defect If you were born with a heart problem, your baby has a greater risk of developing some type of heart defect, too.
 You might also be at risk for heart problems occurring during pregnancy and of premature birth.

 Do some heart conditions cause more complications than others do?

-Certain heart conditions, including problems with the mitral valve or aortic valve, can pose life-threatening risks for mother or baby.
-Depending on the circumstances, some heart conditions might require major treatments — such as heart surgery — before you try to conceive.
+Certain heart conditions, especially narrowing of the mitral valve or aortic valve, can pose life-threatening risks for mother or baby.
+Depending on the circumstances, some heart conditions require major treatments — such as heart surgery — before you try to conceive.

-The risk of pregnancy in women who have the rare congenital condition Eisenmenger's syndrome or high blood pressure that affects the arteries in the lungs and the right side of the heart (pulmonary hypertension) is so high that pregnancy isn't recommended.
+Pregnancy isn't recommended for women who have the rare congenital condition Eisenmenger's syndrome or high blood pressure that affects the arteries in the lungs and the right side of the heart (pulmonary hypertension).

 What about medication?